edsoncamargo/nlw-shorts-summary-ia/README.md

 ![Shorts Summary Logo](./public/logo.jpg)

-**Habit Tracker** is a web application designed to create summaries of YouTube shorts videos using Artificial Intelligence to transcribe the video content and generate summaries.
+**Shorts Summary** is a web application designed to create summaries of YouTube shorts videos using Artificial Intelligence to transcribe the video content and generate summaries.
 This project was developed as part of a hands-on session during the NLW AI (Rocketseat).

 ## Credits